Stallion Laguna F.C.

 Stallion Laguna Football Club is a Filipino professional football club based in Biñan, Laguna.
 The club competes in the Philippines Football League, the top tier of football in the Philippines.

 In 2002, the club was founded as Stallion Football Club.
 The club competed in the Metro Manila-based United Football League, earning promotion to Division 1 after finishing as runners-up in the 2011 season.
 The club proceeded to compete in the UFL Division 1 from 2012 to 2016, winning one United Football League title and one UFL Cup, both in the 2012–2013 UFL season.

-Originally based in Barotac Nuevo, Iloilo, the club moved to the Biñan Football Stadium in Biñan, Laguna in 2016, when the club formally submitted its application to join the Philippines Football League, the first true national football league in the Philippines.
+Originally based in Barotac Nuevo, Iloilo, the club moved to the Biñan Football Stadium in Biñan, Laguna in 2016, after submitting its application to join the Philippines Football League.
 Stallion Laguna also used 4,500-capacity McKinley Hill Stadium for some home games.

 History

 In 2001, a group of football enthusiasts from Barotac Nuevo, Iloilo thought of establishing a club that would regularly compete in football tournaments held in the town.
 The name of the club was conceptualized during a drinking session where most of the group were drinking Red Horse Stallion beer.
 The group decided to name the club Stallion Football Club after Tamasak, the town's folklore hero, a pure white stallion known for its strength.

 The club made its debut in the 2001 Barotac Nuevo Football Club (BNFC) Seven-a-Side Football Tournament.
 They played under the name Stallion Aqua Sports at the 2002 Cocomangas Beach Football Tournament in Boracay due to sponsorship deal with Aqua Sport Shop Boracay.
 They returned to the BNFC as the Stallion Bulalo Soldier in 2003.

 Stallion was formally established as a proper club in 2006, and continued to participate in various local competitions in the Philippines including the Siniki Football Festival and other tournaments in Cebu, Boracay, Subic, Metro Manila and Capiz.

 Initially the club culture revolved around building friendship among its members and Red Horse Stallion drinking session usually held after each match of the club.
 However the club decided to begin catering to a wider demographic in order to develop football in their locale.
 Stallion organized the first edition of its own football tournament, the Stallion Football Club Seven-a-Side Football Tournament in order to promote football in Barotac Nuevo and in early 2019 set up Stallion Kids, a football development program for the youth.

 It began competing in national football tournaments and leagues such as the United Football League (UFL) in 2010 and the 2011 PFF-Smart Club Championships.
-In the later tournament, the club lost to San Beda FC in the quarterfinals, 2–1.
+In the later tournament, the club lost to San Beda in the quarterfinals, 2–1.